DLR-RM/BlenderProc/examples/bop_object_on_surface_sampling/README.md

 ```

 * Here we are sampling BOP objects from 3 different datasets.
-* We load 2 random objects from T-LESS and ITODD datasets, and 8 objects from LM dataset.
+* We load 3 random objects from YCBV and T-LESS datasets, and 15 objects from the dataset given by `"<args:1>"` (e.g. LM in this case).
-* Note `"obj_instances_limit": 1` parameter for LM data which dictates that each sampled object from this dataset must be unique in this scene, while this parameter is omitted for T-LESS and ITODD, which means that potentially those objects may have duplicates due to the process of sampling.
+* `"obj_instances_limit": 1` means that each object is only sampled once without repetition, i.e. it is unique.
+* `"cf_set_shading": "SMOOTH"` sets the shading for these corresponding objects to smooth.
+This looks more realistic for coarser + curved meshes like in LineMOD.
+For T-LESS and ITODD it should be ommited in favor of flat shading which appears more realistic on edgy objects.
 * Note that each loader loads the camera intrinsics and resolutions of each dataset, thus each subsequent `BopLoader` module overwrites these intrinsics.
-In this example, LM-dataset intrinsics are used when rendering.
-If required, they can be overwritten by setting `resolution_x / resolution_y / cam_K` in the camera or global config.
+In this example, `"<args:1>"`(LM) dataset intrinsics are used when rendering.
+If required, they can be overwritten by setting `resolution_x / resolution_y / cam_K` in the camera sampler or global config.

 ### Material Manipulator